 - Add interest to all-neutral color schemes by using a variety of textures, a mix of natural wood and/or stone finishes or a mix of metals or metallic finishes.

 - Give an outdated fireplace a fresh, contemporary look by painting wood or brick surrounds, chimneys and walls white.
-You can also use a sponge painting technique with various shades of beige and gray to make brick look like stone.

 - Muted or earth tone colors read the same as neutral colors on painted walls.